Accuracy of Guide's data and positions

 As you will see, when the accuracy claim is better than about a tenth of an arcsecond, verifying it becomes nearly impossible.
 In such cases, the precision claimed by the authors of the catalog or of the theory of motion is cited.

 Guide displays stars using data from three different catalogs.
-In order of accuracy, these are the Hipparcos, ACT, and GSC catalogs.
+In order of accuracy, these are the Hipparcos, Tycho-2, and UCAC-3 catalogs.

 The Hipparcos catalog is not only the most accurate catalog in Guide; it is the most accurate, period.
 Its positions are typically accurate to within a few milliarcseconds, for dates close to the present.
 The accuracy varies as a function of time and as a function of which star you are asking about.
 When you click on an Hipparcos star, and ask for "more info", you will see (among other things) data such as the following, for Capella in September 1998: